RupendraSubedi/RupendraSubedi/README.md

 - 👋 Hi, I’m Rupendra Subedi.
 - 👀 I’m interested in being a full stack web developer.
 - 🌱 I’m currently learning to be a front end web developer.
-- 💞️ I’m looking to collaborate on any web development project.
+- 💞️ I’m looking to collaborate on any Graphic and web development project.
 - 📫 You can reach out to me via email at rupendrasubedi6@gmail.com. (*No junk emails please...)
 <!---
 RupendraSubedi/RupendraSubedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.